vacuumlabs/payroll-bot/README.md

     - `engines.node` - which Node version to use
     - `scripts.build` - what to run in build phase
     - `scripts.start` - what to run in start phase

+## Bots

+Each bot is in its own folder.

+### CardHoldersBot

+Slack bot for sending reminders to company card holders.

+### PayrollBot

+Slack bot for company share holders.